waywardphilosopher/parami/src/data/blog/everyone/2025-08-06-make-up-work.md

 1. Make sure you have done the readings and any assigned homework.

+2. Check the specific class information on [courses.willbuckingham.com](http://courses.willbuckingham.com) for the class notes.
+Read through carefully.

-2. Watch back the recordings **if practical**.
+3. Watch back the recordings **if practical**.
 This is not compulsory, and you should use your own discretion.
 Don’t plough through endless videos on bad internet if this is not the most efficient use of your time.

-3. Complete all in-class tasks that it makes sense to complete individually. i.e. writing tasks, reflection tasks.
+4. Complete all in-class tasks that it makes sense to complete individually. i.e. writing tasks, reflection tasks.

-4. Check the [courses.willbuckingham.com](http://courses.willbuckingham.com) website for any notes that may be useful

 5. Do any supplementary reading / research that will help you make sense of the session.

-6. 6\.
-Write a summary of your thoughts, reflections and questions of 200-300 words, and email this to \[[will.buckingham@parami.edu.mm](mailto:will.buckingham@parami.edu.mm)\]([mailto:will.buckingham@parami.edu.mm](mailto:will.buckingham@parami.edu.mm)), including the date of the session that you missed.
+6. Write a summary of your thoughts, reflections and questions of 200-300 words, and email this to \[[will.buckingham@parami.edu.mm](mailto:will.buckingham@parami.edu.mm)\]([mailto:will.buckingham@parami.edu.mm](mailto:will.buckingham@parami.edu.mm)), including the date of the session that you missed.

 If there are any _written_ tasks in the session, please also send a draft of those written tasks attached to the email, _unless these are specifically designated as private free-writing tasks that do not need to be shared_.